FindArticles FindArticles

 • If something goes wrong

-iPhone-only: field test, alerts, and message center
+iPhone-only: field test, alerts, and message centre

 Android and manufacturer service menus

-Real-world uses for these 14 codes
+What real-world uses are there for these 14 codes?

 Safety, carrier caveats, and why these menus exist